ndaneil/interactive-3d-screen/README.md

 estimated_eye_distance_cm = 5000.0 / (eye_distance - 40) + 10
 ```

-With this function, I could estimate the distance of my head from the webcam and use that to determine the real-world X and Y coordinates in meters of the midpoint of my eyes relative to the display:
+With this function, I could estimate the distance of my head from the webcam and use that to estimate real-world X, Y and Z coordinates in meters of the midpoint between the eyes relative to the display:

 ``` python
 class WebCamTo3DCoordinates: